Hello again. Today we will teach you another very useful command in the manipulation of text files, such as the sort command.

-The sort command sorts lines of input files based on sorting criteria.
+The sort command in Linux sorts lines of input files based on sorting criteria.
 This command is quite useful for many sysadmins who handle text files daily.
 In addition to this, the sort command is very flexible and sorts efficiently according to your needs.

 Let’s go for it.